 Kanban in Manufacturing: 3 Success Stories

 It was developed at Toyota and revolutionized their production.
 But is it not the case that tens of other companies have also enjoyed the benefits of Kanban and Lean in the last 20 years?
 And, has the common utilization of large ERP applications like SAP rendered Kanban useless?
 The answers are: yes to Kanban still eliciting benefits, and a resounding no to Kanban being replaced by ERPs.

 Nike goes on Gemba

 In the late 1990s, Nike experienced bad publicity when poor factory conditions, and an imperfect treatment of workers were exposed.
 The news got out that Nike suppliers’ factories demanded long working hours, under-age staff, and poor air quality conditions, which led to public boycotting of their products and a sales drop of up to 8 percent.
 The Nike boycott was so profound that many people still use it today to exemplify what public pressure can do to corporations.

-Basing on the information received, Nike leadership committed to Lean training and started to transform their manufacturing lines.
-With a focus on the relationship between workers and managers was the core area of focus.
+Based on the information received, Nike leadership initiated Lean training and started to transform their manufacturing lines.
+The nature and quality of the relationship between workers and managers was the core area of focus.
 In two years, they had improved their labor standards compliance score by 15%.

 Nike drove down the overtime in its supplier factories and improved factory worker wages.
-One of the ways that they did this was by eliminating late orders and sudden changes in materials.
-It created work standardization and sustainable demand for work stable and sustainable, all of which are the basics of a Kanban pull system.
-This Lean initiative was so effective that Nike has set a new standard for worker well-being in its sector and has committed to getting all its factories up to its sustainability index.
+One of the ways they did this was by eliminating late orders and sudden changes in materials.
+It allowed for work standardization and made the demand for work stable and sustainable, all of which are the basics of a Kanban pull system.
+This Lean initiative was so effective that Nike has set a new standard for worker well-being in its sector and has committed to getting all its factories up to the newly reached sustainability index.